 - I change my thoughts, I change my world

 Most mantras are phrases, but some are just single words such as “peace” or “emptiness”.
-Or you might like the classic “Om” best, which is considered to be the most sacred mantra and is the most commonly used to soothe your mind.
+However, you might like the classic “Om” best, which is considered to be the most sacred mantra and is the most commonly used to soothe your mind.

 Simply repeat your chosen mantra slowly and with intention.
 Think about what your mantra means and believe your words, then let them help you sink into a calming state of mind as you drift off to sleep.